httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a structured defined in this specification:

-1. If the structure is a dictionary, return the result of Serialising a Dictionary {#ser-dictionary}.
+1. If the structure is a dictionary, return the result of Serialising a Dictionary ({{ser-dictionary}}).
-2. If the structure is a list, return the result of Serialising a List {#ser-list}.
+2. If the structure is a list, return the result of Serialising a List {{ser-list}}.
-3. If the structure is a parameterised list, return the result of Serialising a Parameterised List {#ser-param-list}.
+3. If the structure is a parameterised list, return the result of Serialising a Parameterised List ({{ser-param-list}}).
-4. If the structure is an item, return the result of Serialising an Item {#ser-item}.
+4. If the structure is an item, return the result of Serialising an Item ({{ser-item}}).
 5. Otherwise, fail serialisation.